La Cueva, N.M.'s state softball title connection to Little League team is big-time

 “I didn’t really have a flashback, but I was excited to be able to help my team out,” Howard said.
 “It was a nail-biter for a while.”

+From the time they entered high school, because of the national attention they had received, people in the state were watching to see how the players would do.

+“These girls, there was a lot of expectations,” said Laurie McAlister, the mother of player Jessica McAlister.
+“They were sort of the darlings of New Mexico because a lot of people knew who they were.”

-The pressure to win was high on the players, especially after falling in the third round of the 6A state playoffs last season, La Cueva coach Ron Romero said.
+The pressure to win grew after the team fell in the third round of the 6A state playoffs last season, La Cueva coach Ron Romero said.

 “These girls knew they were better than that,” Romero said.
 “Every year, I have exit meetings to talk to them about the season.
 All of the juniors who would be seniors said they knew that every team was after us, that they want to beat La Cueva.
 This year, we had the mindset that we need to be prepared every game.”